Carlos1Costa/gameboy-examples/README.md

 choice of tools, emulator setup for debugging, enriched the examples with supporting text, and brought in other/new examples.
 In the end, this repository is something completely new!

-I hope you don't care to use GNU/Linux, but if you don't even know what this means, sorry but this documents may be difficult for you.
+I hope you don't care to use **GNU/Linux**, but if you don't even know what this means, sorry but this documents may be difficult for you.
 Also, contributions to show the same setup in a Windows machine, is more then welcome.
 Send me your patches.
 Thanks in advance.

-## Prepare the Linux enviromment

-**Before anything**: Download and install VSCode for your Linux distribution https://code.visualstudio.com/

-### Install the Toolchain
+## Install the Toolchain

 Its 2023, and the Gameboy Toolchain uses [SDCC](https://sdcc.sourceforge.net/) Compiler and [GBDK](https://github.com/gbdk-2020/gbdk-2020/releases/) cross-platform development kit.